elenacramer/HR_Analysis/README.md

 ## Preprocessing

+All the preproccessing steps can be found in the notebook **hr_analytics_ED.ipynb**.

 There are in total 33.380 rows, i.e. enrollees which participated in the training, and 14 features.
-The dataset is imbalanced and 10 features are categorical, some with high cardinality.
+We have a total of 10 categorical features, some with high cardinality, and 4 numerical feautres.

 <br />